Model Investment Portfolios

 |Prices and ordering information are at the bottom

-If a pre-existing investment portfolio (a set mix of asset classes funded with specific investment vehicles) exists before one invests in it, then it's a model portfolio.
-If a unique personalized investment portfolio is created, but did not exist beforehand, then it's not a model portfolio.
+If a pre-existing investment portfolio (a set mix of asset classes funded with specific investment vehicles) exists before one invests in it, then it's a Model Portfolio.

 This image best sums up this investment strategy

-There are a total of 69 model allocations; because thirteen have five investment risk tolerance categories (Conservative, Moderately Conservative, Moderate, Moderately Aggressive, and Aggressive).
+There are a total of 70 model allocations; because fourteen have five investment risk tolerance categories (Conservative, Moderately Conservative, Moderate, Moderately Aggressive, and Aggressive).
 Then there's three Conservative High-income Models and one Retirement Target Date Model, and one Market Timing Model.

 Plus, here's the investment calculator for modeling market timing strategies (this doesn't count as an investor model, but it uses the model allocations to backtest timing strategies).

 • Five Hybrid Models using both mutual funds and ETFs.
 All returns are benchmarked from these, and not the Fee-Based Models starting in Jan '17.

 • Five ETF (Exchange Traded Funds) Models for both investors managing their own money, and Fee-Based advisers that like ETFs.

 • Five Fee-Based Models are for investment advisors working on an investment management fee basis (AKA an RIA using a Fee-Based custodian platform).
 Here mutual funds with front-end loads are bought at NAV (Net Asset Value, or in English, the initial sales charges on A-shares are waived so the investor doesn't pay them).